ngokhoa1202/cs-note/operating-system/process/thread/Thread.md

 # Concepts
 - Each CPU core can run ==only one  thread at a time==.
 - ==Basic unit== of CPU utilization.
-- A lightweight process: multiple threads can ==share a process's code section, data section and executable fil==e, but each thread has its ==own register, program counter and stack section==.
+- A lightweight process: multiple threads can ==share a process's code section, data section and executable file, but each thread has its ==own register, program counter and stack section==.
 - ![](Pasted%20image%2020240525164757.png)
-# Multithreading models
+# Multi-threading models
 ## Many-to-one model
 - ![](Pasted%20image%2020240525165334.png)
 - Many user threads are mapped to only one kernel thread.